maximwabx/Porophyllum-Ruderale/README.md

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d3/CemitaSandwich.JPG/640px-CemitaSandwich.JPG"
-       title="A cemita torta in Puebla with pápalo leaves.
-Photo by Alejandro Linares García. attribution="Alejandro Linares García"
+       title="A cemita torta in Puebla with pápalo leaves." attribution="Alejandro Linares García"
        license="Creative Commons Attribution-Share Alike 4.0">

 ##
 Likewise, in both Mexico and in South America, pápalo is known to have medicinal uses.
 Not only is it understood to reduce cholesterol and improve digestion when eaten,[^13] but is also used in different preparations to treat a variety of issues.
 In some parts of Mexico, it is used as a natural anti-inflammatory medicine, and may even be used to fight tooth aches.[^14] It is also used by Indigenous communities in the south of Mexico to help regulate the body after experiencing *ataques* or *latidos*, which are local cultural terms to describe experiences similar to irregular heart beatings or even epileptic convulsions.[^15] In some parts of the south of Mexico, pápalo is also boiled whole and given to women after they have given birth with which to wash themselves.
 This is supposed to help regulate their menstruation during the postpartum period.[^16] In Bolivia, similarly, pápalo is known to be an anti-inflammatory plant.
 It is used to treat burns[^17] or, in some cases, water infused with pápalo can also be drunk to treat a sore throat.[^18] And beyond its medicinal use, pápalo is also employed in many creative ways, such as perfumes, drinks,[^19] or even pesticides.
 Its essential oils have been researched as a molluscicidal and larvicidal option.[^20] Outside of Latin America, pápalo has also become a popular species for home cultivation, as is the case in Europe and North America.[^21]

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/9/94/Nanciyaga30.JPG/640px-Nanciyaga30.JPG"
        title="Herbal steam baths are a common traditional healing practice in Southern Mexico for pregnant women and after birth.
-In some places, there is a specific place designed for this, the ‘Temazcal’, pictured above. attribution="Alejandro Linares García"
+In some places, there is a specific place designed for this, the ‘Temazcal’, pictured above." attribution="Alejandro Linares García"
        license="Creative Commons Attribution-Share Alike 3.0">